neicnordic/sensitive-data-archive/docs/rfcs/0005-cors-application-layer-or-edge.md

    against the proxy's stitched stream.
 Pointing it at v2 would need the stitch on the client or a stable header per file and recipient.
 Does a direct path need API changes first, and is it worth designing for?
+9. **Is the ask still live?** Sprint planning raised it; jbygdell's view in the [discussion][pr-2555-jb] is to wait.
+If the ask is deferred, the outcome is Option 3 now and Option 2 if a browser client turns up, the header contract stays in this file for whoever configures the edge, and the RFC is ready for decision.

 ## Pros and Cons of the Options